-ACED 9999 Dissertation in Adult and Career Education 1 to 3 hours credit Prerequisite: Completion of major courses and approval of advisor or dissertation chair.
+ACED 9999 Dissertation in Adult and Career Education

+Prerequisite: Completion of major courses and approval of advisor or dissertation chair.
 Development and defense of the dissertation proposal and the dissertation.
 Must be taken each fall and spring semester until the dissertation is completed.
 Number of hours taken per term must be approved by the dissertation chair.
 A minimum of 9 hours must be completed.